michael-ab/Regatta/Training/Compute & Operators/Index Lookup vs. Full Scan.md

 They are beneficial when querying a significant portion or the entire table or when query conditions don't align well with existing indexes.

 ## Example of Index Usage

-Consider a database table called "Employees" with columns: "EmployeeID," "FirstName," "LastName," and "Department."
+Let's consider an example where you have a database table called "Employees" with the following columns: "EmployeeID", "FirstName", "LastName", and "Department".

-Suppose you frequently query employees belonging to a specific department.
-To optimize this query, you can create an index on the "Department" column.
+Suppose you frequently query the table to retrieve all employees belonging to a specific department.
+To improve the performance of this query, you can create an index on the "Department" column.
+Here's an example of how the index would be used:

+1. Without an index:

+    sqlCopy code

+    ```sql
+    SELECT * FROM Employees WHERE Department = 'Sales';
+    ```

-Without an index, the database engine would perform a full scan of the "Employees" table, examining every row to find matching departments.
+    In this case, without an index, the database engine would need to perform a full scan of the "Employees" table.
+It would examine every row, checking the "Department" column for a match with the condition 'Sales'.
-With an index, the engine can perform an index lookup, directly locating the relevant rows based on the indexed column.
-This significantly improves query performance.

-By understanding index lookup and full scan, you can make informed decisions when optimizing database queries for efficiency.
+2. With an index:

+    sqlCopy code

+    ```sql
+    CREATE INDEX idx_Department ON Employees (Department);
+    ```

+    By creating an index on the "Department" column, you provide the database engine with a faster way to locate the relevant rows.
+Now, when you execute the same query, the database engine can use the index to perform an index lookup:

+    sqlCopy code

+    ```sql
+    SELECT * FROM Employees WHERE Department = 'Sales';
+    ```

+    The database engine would navigate through the index's data structure, find the rows that match the condition 'Sales', and retrieve them directly from the table based on the pointers stored in the index.
+This process is faster than scanning the entire table.

+By using an index on the "Department" column, you can significantly improve the performance of queries that filter based on the department.
+Indexes help the database engine locate the relevant rows efficiently, reducing the need for full table scans and improving query response times.